Table of Contents

 Regardless of whether this is the only software architecture diagram or one of a collection of software architecture diagrams, this diagram doesn’t tell you much about the solution.
 Essentially it’s just a shopping list of technologies.

 There’s a Unix box and a Windows box, with some additional product selections that include JBoss (a Java EE application server) and Microsoft SQL Server.
 The problem is, I don’t know what those products are doing, plus there seems to be a connection missing between the Unix box and the Windows box.
-It’s essentially a bulleted list that’s been presented as a diagram.
+It’s essentially a bulleted list of technologies that’s been presented as a diagram.

 Boxes and no lines